Organizational behavior management: Interventions in OBM

-Antecedent interventions

 Antecedents in OBM are simply defined as triggers that evoke behavior by presenting something in the workers environment that will increase the likelihood the behavior will occur.
 These interventions can be used to address an array of behaviors which ultimately benefit the organization and workers of the organization.
-The intervention used is determined by the behavior(s) being targeted and whether or not the organization has a desire for the behavior to be exhibited in the work setting or not.
-The interventions are categorized by what is done to influence behavior.
+The intervention used is determined by the behavior being targeted and whether or not the organization has a desire for the behavior to be exhibited in the work setting or not.

 More commonly used antecedent interventions involve combining task clarification, job aids, and goal setting.
 Task clarification interventions are used and designed to provide specific job requirements for employees by clarifying and prompting employee behavior.
 Previous studies which implement task clarification involve using items such as memos and checklists to ensure tasks are completed.
 Job aids interventions involve prompts, or addition of items in the work environment such as signs, remind workers whether or not a behavior should occur.
 When combined, goal setting can then be introduced to establish a standard to how well workers must perform within a given time frame.
 While the use of antecedent interventions one of the most common strategies, the strategies set the occasion for behavior, but do not maintain them.
 That aspect of OBM falls to consequence interventions.

 Consequence interventions

 Consequence is defined as a change in the environment that follow a worker's behavior which increases the likelihood the behavior will continue to be exhibited in the future.
-Consequences interventions in OBM play a primary role in maintaining behavior, and are seen as one of the most important aspects of OBM.

 In OBM, feedback is a common and successful intervention method used in organizational settings.
 A study in 2012 found that feedback was the research of interest in over 70% of studies published in JOBM.
 This is due to the various types of feedback delivery which can be tailored to the organization and its goals in addition to having numerous research articles which provide empirical evidence of its effectiveness.
 Such types include feedback on individual performance, group performance, previous individual performance, previous group performance, and different group's performance.

-Regardless of the which consequence intervention used, an important element of the OBM intervention involves using one of the principles of ABA known as reinforcement.
+Regardless of which consequence intervention used, an important element of the OBM intervention involves using one of the principles of ABA known as reinforcement.
 This is due to the fact that when a behavior is reinforced, it is likely to continue to be exhibited in similar conditions to which the behavior was reinforced.
-Behaviors which will be reinforced it determined by the organizational setting and its goals.